Yord/shargs/README.md

 We have already talked about [command-line options](#command-line-options) before and will talk about [`style`](#style) in an upcoming section.

-But first, let us have a closer look at how to declare a usage documentation layout.
+Here, we have a closer look at how to declare a usage documentation layout.

 #### Usage Functions